 Virtue gluten-free pizza dough contains 39.0g of carbohydrate per 100g, so is unlikely to work for a Keto or other low-carb style diet.

 No, Virtue Gluten-free pizza dough contains 39.0g of carbohydrate per 100g.

 Yes, Virtue gluten-free dough is suitable for vegans.

 Virtue gluten-free pizza dough has been called “the best” by some of our customers, with a nice texture and taste.
 It is much more fragile than regular pizza dough and therefore requires a different technique to stretch and cook.

-Virtue gluten-free pizza dough will not really rise while proving but will puff up a little as it cooks, but to a lesser extent than our sourdoughs.
+Virtue gluten-free pizza dough will rise a little while proving and will puff up a little as it cooks, but to a lesser extent than our sourdoughs.

-Our gluten-free dough has slightly higher calories than our wild sourdough, at 238 calories per 100g
+Our gluten-free dough has slightly higher calories than our sourdough, at 238 calories per 100g.